kalanzun/lenlab_mspm0/notes/protocol.md

 - XDS110 Class Auxiliary Data Port

 The port information (QtSerialPortInfo) only differs in the description and only on Windows if the TI driver is installed.
-The order is random.
-MacOS shows four ports per Launchpad without description.

-> Discovery opens all ports, sends a command, and selects the port which receives a reply.
+The order might be reversed on Windows.
+Mac shows four ports, two variants of two ports per Launchpad without description and the variants block each other.
+The port names on Linux and Mac seem to follow the order of the USB interfaces and thus are static.

+> Discovery filters and sorts the ports.
+On Mac and Linux it knows the correct one is the first one.
+> On Windows, it opens the first one.
+If communication fails, it opens the second one.

-> Discovery either looks for the firmware (for Lenlab measurement) or the BSL (for programming), not for both.
+> Discovery looks for the firmware.
+It does not connect to the BSL.

 > The programmer explains the reset procedure to the user.
 > When the user clicks start, it starts to look for the BSL.